Skip advert

 Cupra Formentor petrol engines

 Those searching for a real hot SUV experience should look no further than the range-topping 2.0-litre petrol engine.
-Also found in rivals such as the Volkswagen T-Roc R, this produces a punchy 306bhp in the Formentor and will propel it from 0-62mph in a hot hatch-rivalling 4.9 seconds.
-While not as characterful as, say, the five-cylinder unit in the latest Audi RS3, the 2.0-litre powerplant offers plenty of power and emits a satisfying growl when placed into the aforementioned ‘Cupra’ mode.
+Following the Formentor’s facelift, this now produces a punchy 329bhp and will propel it from 0-62mph in a hot hatch-rivalling 4.8 seconds.
+While not as characterful as, say, the five-cylinder unit in the latest Audi RS3, the 2.0-litre powerplant offers plenty of power.
+While its soundtrack isn’t the most exciting, that may count towards its appeal for some buyers as it’s easy to live, settles down at cruising speeds and isn’t overly obnoxious.

-With 148bhp and the choice of a six-speed manual gearbox or optional seven-speed DSG automatic, the entry-level 1.5-litre TSI is another familiar engine.
+With 148bhp and the choice of a six-speed manual gearbox or optional seven-speed DSG automatic (the latter of which gets mild-hybrid assistance), the entry-level 1.5-litre TSI is another familiar engine.
 It's a stalwart of the Golf range for a start and here it gets the Formentor from 0-62mph in 8.9 seconds, with a top speed of 127mph.
 This is a fairly quiet engine, and considering it does its best work in the mid-range, there's little reason to work it too hard.

 Hybrid engines

-The two PHEV versions use a 1.4-litre petrol turbo engine and electric motor, with either 201 or 242bhp.
+Before the facelift, the two PHEV versions used a 1.4-litre petrol turbo engine and electric motor, with either 201 or 242bhp.
 These get the Formentor from 0-62mph in 7.8 and seven seconds respectively – not especially quick by hot SUV standards.
 It doesn't sound very inspiring if you accelerate hard, but in Cupra mode the sound system will take over and reproduce a five-cylinder engine noise – something that can be perceived as cool or kitsch, depending on your personal tastes.
+Following the facelift these are being replaced by plug-in systems with a 1.5-litre engine and electric motor – these combine to produce either 201bhp or 268bhp, but full performance specs are yet to be released.

 The hybrids may not be the best choice for those looking for the most performance but their electric range means some drivers may be able to make their commute without using any petrol at all.